-Plagiarism - posting the work of others with no indication that it is not your own - is frowned on by our community, and may result in your answer being down-voted or deleted.
+Plagiarism - posting the work of others with no indication that it is not your own - is frowned on by our community, and may result in your content being downvoted or deleted.
+This includes content generated by humans, as well as generative artificial intelligence tools if Sports Stack Exchange allows the latter to be posted — please check the Sports Stack Exchange policy on content generated by generative artificial intelligence tools.

 Example: